realA10001986/Dash-Gauges/DIY/README.md

 Unusable:
 - Phaostron 0-50/100/250/500A ammeter (639-16341).

-Avoid Ammeters (Ampere meters) for currents >1A, and voltmeters for high voltages (>50V); those have stronger coils that cannot be used with low voltages.
-Otherwise, Ammeters (especially if the scale is in the milliampere range) can most likely be used after removing shunts, resistors or anything else that is between the two input terminals.
+Avoid ammeters (Ampere meters) for currents >1A, and voltmeters for high voltages (>50V); those often have stronger coils that cannot be used with low voltages.
+Otherwise, ammeters (especially if the scale is in the milliampere range) can most likely be used after removing shunts, resistors or anything else that is between the two input terminals.

 To find out a suitable resistors value, use a common 5V power supply (eg one for Arduino), and start out with a 8k2 resistor between the + output of the power supply and the + of the gauge (usually the left terminal when looking at the back), and work your way from there, until the 5V plus the resistor make the pointer move to the right end of the scale (but not beyond!).

 Movie-accurate dials for those gauges are available in the [DIY/faces-labels](/DIY/faces-labels) folder in this repository.

-For the backlight, I drilled a hole in the rear of the metal enclosure, center bottom, and put a 5mm yellow LED (590nm) on the Control Board.
+For illumination, I drilled a hole in the rear of the metal enclosure, center bottom, and put a 5mm yellow LED (590nm) on the Control Board.
 Most replicas use white LEDs, but I think on the A-Car as shown in the Petersen Museum, there are yellow ones used, and I found white ones too bright.
 The LEDs are mounted on the board and they stick out approx 12mm from PCB to the LED's top.

 #### "Roentgens"